xeylou/testade.xeylou.fr/content/posts/nagios-introduction/index.md

 }
 ```

-A command can be used to check errors in your `*.cfg` configuration files before applying them.
+A command can be used to check errors in your `*.cfg` configuration files before restarting nagios service.
 Here an example with the debian host created.

 ```bash
 /usr/local/nagios/bin/nagios -v /usr/local/nagios/etc/debian-hosts/debian-host.cfg